Subhojyoti-wq/Bank-Loan-Analysis/README.md

 The project aimed to streamline and enhance the lending processes of a major U.S. Bank by leveraging advanced financial solutions, Home loans, Mortgage, and improving customer experience.

 Key Activities: Analysis of existing loan processes and identification of inefficiencies.
 Development of a custom lending platform or integration with existing systems like CRM, loan origination software (LOS), or core banking solutions.
-Automation of routine tasks, such as credit scoring, and document verification, to reduce turnaround time.
+Automation of routine tasks, such as credit scoring, and document verification, to reduce turn around time.
 Check the Repayment histories (payments made, overdue payments, defaults).

 ## Tools and Technologies:
 Data Storage & Querying: MySQL Database, Aggregate functions, SQL Joins.